JuliaLang/www.julialang.org/blog/_posts/2019-01-18-diffeqflux.md

 ---
 layout: post
-title: [DiffEqFlux.jl](https://github.com/JuliaDiffEq/DiffEqFlux.jl) – A Julia Library for Neural Differential Equations
+title: DiffEqFlux.jl – A Julia Library for Neural Differential Equations
 author: Chris Rackauckas, Mike Innes, Yingbo Ma, Jesse Bettencourt, Lyndon White, Vaibhav Dixit
+redirect_from:
+  - "/blog/2019/01/fluxdiffeq"
 ---

 In this blog post we will show you how to easily, efficiently, and